-Grace Kroeger joined EMC Research in 2019.
-As an Data Associate, she is responsible for survey design, data analysis and report generation.
-Grace has prior experience working in the non-profit and higher education fields.
-These experiences allowed her to collaborate with multiple organizations on issues surrounding food access, sustainability, economic development, and education.
-Grace’s background is in Geography, where her research focused on sustainable food systems, and she recently received a Masters of Public Administration from Ohio University’s George Voinovich School of Leadership and Public Affairs.
-In this applied learning program, she gained experience conducting program evaluations and both quantitative and qualitative research for non-profits and local public agencies.
+Grace Kroeger joined EMC Research in 2019 as a Research Analyst.
+In her current role as Director of Data Analytics, Grace manages an internal department of data associates and analytics associates and explores trends in data visualization to develop new products for the company.
+Grace has prior experience working in the non-profit and higher education fields and completed a Masters of Public Administration from Ohio University’s George Voinovich School of Leadership and Public Affairs.
+In this applied learning program, she gained experience conducting quantitative and qualitative research for non-profits and local public agencies.

 Grace enjoys reading, gardening, cooking, and staying active!

 Greta started at EMC Research in 2020 and is a Senior Strategy Associate with significant experience in politics, government, and policy.
 Prior to joining EMC, Greta worked as a Legislative Aide and Legislative Service Commission Fellow in the Ohio State House and Senate for members who focused largely on economic and health policy.
 Additionally, she has managed two State House and Senate campaigns in her hometown of Youngstown, Ohio.